-We are a technology and automotive company.
-We seek to set new standards for sustainable transportation with Lucid Air, and we do so in part by focusing on proprietary, in-house technology development.
-We have developed cutting-edge electric vehicle technology that we believe sets a new benchmark for EVs.
+We are a technology company that has set new standards for sustainable transportation.
+We have done so in part by developing proprietary EV technology in-house.
 Core to our DNA is the achievement of technical excellence.

 Our in-house engineering team is focused on delivering innovation in all facets of vehicle development, including hardware and software development, vehicle design, and passenger comfort.
-The development of Lucid Air was predicated on the premise that miniaturizing the powertrain would allow us to redesign what a car can be from the ground up.
+The development of the Lucid Air was predicated on the premise that miniaturizing the powertrain would allow us to redesign what a car can be from the ground up.

-We have refined our battery technologies over many years in real-world applications, including more than 36 million miles of vehicle testing and the supply of battery packs to all teams in the premier EV racing series.
-We have used the data accumulated from these activities to refine our technology and thoughtfully develop Lucid Air.
+We have refined our battery technologies over many years in real-world applications, including more than 95 million miles of vehicle testing and the supply of battery packs to all teams in the world's premier EV racing series.
+We have used the data accumulated from these activities to refine our technology and thoughtfully develop the Lucid Air, and subsequently the Lucid Gravity.

 We believe our in-house research and development organization establishes us as a leader across multiple technologies and areas of expertise.
-Our technological achievements include significant advancements to the core technologies that drive an electric vehicle.
+Our technological achievements include significant advancements to the core technologies that drive an EV and are instrumental in the LEAP.
+LEAP was designed and developed in-house, incorporating our six key powertrain elements: (i) battery pack & battery management software, (ii) electric motors, (iii) power electronics, (iv) transmission, (v) control software, and (vi) two-way onboard boost-charger.
+The LEAP structure is an enabling factor allowing the Lucid Space Concept to support class-leading interior and cargo room for a luxury EV.

 Areas where our in-house engineering has driven advancement include:

 • Battery Pack.
-Lucid Air's battery pack translates our motorsport experience and more than 36 million miles of real-world testing into a compact and energy dense unit that was developed in-house with a clean-sheet approach to engineering.
-The battery pack is designed to be scalable and modular, providing opportunities for cost and range variations as we develop future LEAP platforms.
-It is also designed for performance, with advanced end-cooling technology and an advanced low-resistance architecture to reduce heat loss and increase range.
+The Lucid Air's battery pack translates our motorsport experience and more than 95 million miles of real-world testing into a compact and energy dense unit that was developed in-house with a clean-sheet approach to engineering.
+The battery pack is designed to be scalable and modular, providing opportunities for cost and range variations as we develop future variants on our LEAP architecture.
+It is also designed for performance, with advanced cell end-cooling and low resistance technologies designed to reduce heat generation, control battery cell thermal conditions and ultimately increase range.

-Our battery pack incorporates battery cells from suppliers that have extensive experience in the development and manufacturing of cells for highperformance electric vehicle applications and robust battery cycle life.
+Our battery packs incorporate battery cells from suppliers that have extensive experience in the development and manufacturing of cells for high-performance EV applications and robust battery cycle life.
 The battery cells incorporated into our battery packs are required to conform to our high standards, including with respect to our targets for range, energy density, recharge/discharge rates and other characteristics, and to support our compact, energy-dense battery pack form.
-We have battery cell supply agreements with these suppliers in place.

-Our battery pack supports our vision to revolutionize EV technology through mass industrialization.
+Our battery packs support our vision to revolutionize EV technology through mass industrialization.
 Our single piece injection molded battery module is race derived yet designed for mass production, with electrical "bus bar" connectors that are integrally captured in the molding in a single operation - a profound technological advancement.

-We believe the technology developed for the battery pack in Lucid Air can transfer to our other vehicles, to the industrialization of mass-market vehicles, and to technologically adjacent markets.
+The technology developed for the battery pack in the Lucid Air has transferred to the Lucid Gravity, and we believe is suitable for the industrialization of our Midsize platform, and to technologically adjacent markets.
 See "- Growth Strategy."